mr-poston-cs/apcsp-b/index.md

 # Announcements

-- <span style="font-size: 20px;">[Survey PSET](https://docs.cs50.net/2019/ap/problems/survey/survey.html): we will work on this Monday and Tuesday, (& possibly Wednesday) after that we are going on with new material.
+- <span style="font-size: 20px;">[Survey PSET](https://docs.cs50.net/2019/ap/problems/survey/survey.html): we will work on this Monday and Tuesday (& possibly Wednesday) after that we are going on with new material.
 This PSET will be due on Friday at 11:59 pm</span>

 <!-- <img src="https://image.freepik.com/free-vector/attention-please-concept-important-announcement_118124-879.jpg" alt="announcement" height="400"> -->